arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/proximity-sensor/content.md

 ---
-title: 'Proximity Detection with Arduino Nicla Vision'
+title: Proximity Detection with Arduino Nicla Vision
+coverImage: assets/por_ard_usbh_cover.svg
-difficulty: easy
+difficulty: intermediate
+tags: [Bluetooth®, WEBAPP, CLI, Installation]
-description: 'Learn how to use the proximity sensor to vary the speed of the LED's blink'
+description: Learn how to use the proximity sensor to vary the speed of the LED's blink.
-tags:
-  - Proximity
-  - Sensor
-author: 'Pablo Marquínez'
+author: Pablo Marquínez
 libraries:
   - name: VL53L1X
     url: https://github.com/pololu/vl53l1x-arduino
 hardware:
-  - hardware/05.nicla/boards/nicla-vision
+  - hardware/05.nicla/boards/nicla-sense-me
 software:
   - ide-v1
   - ide-v2
   - web-editor
   - cli
 ---

-## Overview

 In this tutorial you will use the Nicla Vision to detect proximity, thanks to the Time of Flight (ToF) sensor **VL53L1X**.